-The form and content of many pamphlets found in the bazaar reflect the fact that the majority of those who come to Kedarnath do so as part of the Uttarakhand fourteen days.
+The form and content of many pamphlets found in the bazaar reflect the fact that the majority of those who come to Kedarnath do so as part of the Uttarakhand Char Dham Yatra, which they are quite probably carrying out over a period of ten to fourteen days.
 Such pamphlets contain a section for each dham of varying specifity, and employ Sanskrit quotation to variable degree.